The Woodfield Computing Curriculum

 At Woodfield, we believe that computing is an exciting, exploratory and valuable subject.
-Computing encourages children to make positive use of technology, using it to help support their learning, demonstrate their learning and develop new skills.
-Computing draws on other areas of the curriculum and gives children excellent opportunities to apply their learning, such as producing a word document demonstrating their knowledge of toys through history.
+Computing encourages children to make positive use of technology, using it to help support their learning, demonstrate their learning, and develop new skills.
+Our computing curriculum draws on other areas of the curriculum in order to give children excellent opportunities to apply their learning, such as producing a word document demonstrating their knowledge of toys through history.

 The computing curriculum at Woodfield has been planned to ensure that all children are given the opportunity to develop the skills needed to support their learning as they grow and develop through the key stages.
 The teaching of computing encourages children to explore and tinker with technology, use technology for a purpose and modify software to achieve a goal.
 As a result of all of this, children are prepared for future stages of learning where they will again meet, and build upon, each of these areas.